|

 lobbing verbal barbs at his third son (something that all of the Chan children experienced at one time or another!),

 Tommy's help was also very much appreciated by the senior Chan.
-On at least two occasions (The Chinese Cat and The
+On at least two occasions (The Chinese Cat

-Shanghai Cobra) Tommy literally put his very life on the line while working with his Pop.
+and The Shanghai Cobra) Tommy literally put his very life on the line while working with his Pop.

-When Jimmy returned
+When Jimmy

-Chan's "assistant."
-Sometime in the year 1947, it is generally held that tragedy struck the Chan family as Tommy suddenly
+Charlie Chan's "assistant."
+Sometime in the year 1947, it is generally held, although theories abound, that tragedy

-died, perhaps due to some sort of accident.
-At this time, it seems number two son Jimmy took Tommy's name as a tribute to
+time, it seems number two son Jimmy took Tommy's name as something of a tribute to his younger brother.

-EDWARD CHAN
+EDDIE CHAN

-("Eddie") Born: circa 1925
+Born: circa 1925

-Portrayed by EDWIN LUKE in The Jade Mask (1945)
+Greatest Case (1933) and EDWIN LUKE in The Jade Mask (1945)

-Edward, the Chan's number four son, did not like to be called "Eddie," thinking it too childish
+Edward, the Chan's number four son, did not like to be called "Eddie," thinking it too childish for someone of his intellect

-for someone of his intellect and maturity.
-Although he was genuinely smart, Edward's high opinion of his own abilities resulted
+and maturity.
+Although he was genuinely smart, Edward's high opinion of his own abilities resulted in more than one

-in more than one embarrassing moment as his "scientific" approach to finding clues to the solution of the murder in the film
+embarrassing moment as his "scientific" approach to finding clues to the solution of the murder in the film The Jade Mask

-appearance with his father on a case.
+his father on a case.

-(UNNAMED DAUGHTER)
+(UNNAMED 4th CHAN DAUGHTER)

 Born: circa 1926